 Step 4: Prep the dry ingredients – flour, baking soda, sugar, and salt.

 Step 5: Add the milk and dry ingredients to the chocolate mixture.

 Step 6: Add milk and blend until combined.

 Step 7: Add eggs and vanilla and beat with an electric mixer on low speed until combined.

-Step 8: Pour evenly into 2 greased and floured 9-inch round cake pans.
+Step 8: Pour evenly into 2 greased and floured 9-inch round cake pans (just like these I found on Amazon).
 Bake for 35 min.
 Allow cakes to cool in pans.

 Step 1: Chop the chocolate and place it in a mixing bowl.

 Step 2: Heat the cream in the microwave until small bubbles start to form.
 Pour the heated cream over the chocolate, and allow it to stand for about 5 minutes.

 Step 3: Whisk until smooth with an electric mixer on low, then allow it to set in the refrigerator for 20 minutes.